TJ231IT/Active-Directory-Project/README.md

 From here, I was able to select Active Directory/Domain Services to download to the Domain Controller.
 ![IMG_6325](https://github.com/user-attachments/assets/1a944c3b-cde4-42b9-be05-0ec1851856ed)

 After it was done installing, the machine needed to restart.
 Once it was restarted, the Active Directory resources were ready to use.
-I verified this by checking here:
+I verified this by making sure the Active Directory Administrative Center showed up in the windows search bar:
 ![Screenshot 2025-06-16 132515](https://github.com/user-attachments/assets/702f042d-62c2-417a-851c-320ab10fc344)

 I was able to create a new user in the ACtive Directory Users and Computers.
 From here, I could create users, change/reset passwords, and even unlock/disable users.